Introduction

 The same is true for the guidance also stating that ‘any repeated concerns or allegations which have all been found to be false, unfounded, unsubstantiated or malicious should not be included in any reference’.
 We raised this as an issue over its absence from the guidance.

-This aside, the NASUWT remains concerned that there are a number of elements of the guidance that are lacking clarity or omitting information that we feel is key.
+This aside, NASUWT remains concerned that there are a number of elements of the guidance that are lacking clarity or omitting information that we feel is key.

 Lack of clarity with regard to online searches as part of safer recruiting